iamaldi/weblog/docs/_posts/cyberpanel/2024-01-22-cyberpanel-6.markdown

     </tr>
 </table>

-Compromise of the backend database could expose the plaintext credentials and API tokens of the registered CyberPanel users.
+Compromise of the CyberPanel database could expose the Base64-encoded API tokens.
+This could allow an attacker to recover the plaintext account credentials of all CyberPanel users registered in the compromised instance.

 #### Technical Analysis